 Mobile homes located on Rental Property are taxable based on the purchase price.

 Mobile homes that have already been classified as Real Property are sales tax exempt on the total purchase price.
 If it has not already been classified as real property (new mobile homes), sales tax would be due at the time of transfer.

 Note: It is the customer's responsibility to complete this affidavit.
-If an error is made and caught by the Department of Revenue, the liability is on the customer, not our office.
+If an error is made and is caught by the Department of Revenue, the liability is on the customer, not on our office.